JanMiksovsky/emojese/docs/Strategies.md

 ## Abstract concepts and combining forms

 Emojese tries to identify certain emoji as representative of a broader concept, then use this in combination with other emojis to create new words.
+These are used like [radicals](<https://en.m.wikipedia.org/wiki/Radical_(Chinese_characters)>) in Chinese and Japanese characters; they contribute a semantic meaning to the sequence.

 | Emojese | Meaning                                                            |
 | ------- | ------------------------------------------------------------------ |